thm-projects/arsnova-flashcards/.docker/docker_win_readme.md

 ### Your favorite IDE

 If you want to work on the code with your favorite IDE other than VS Code on your host, you have to use the network drive as described above.
+Do not store the code on the Windows host, but in the Ubuntu Distro!

 ## Starting arsnova🍅cards

 You are all done.
 You may now follow the instruction from the arsnova🍅cards docker installation manual: [»here«](./docker_readme.md).
-It goes without saying, but all commands in the arsnova🍅cards docker installation manual must then of course be executed in the distro.
+It goes without saying, but all commands in the arsnova🍅cards docker installation manual must then of course be executed in the Distro.